ankinzin/ByteMe/README.md

 JSON: Utilized for data interchange between the frontend and backend components.

-HTML & Bootstrap: Used to create a responsive and user-friendly frontend interface for the Datatron system.
+HTML, Javascript & CSS: Used to create a responsive and user-friendly frontend interface for the Datatron system.